Here are some helpful resources, books, links and consultants to supplement the wisdom we have imparted.

 Practising the test

-Cracking the New SAT with 4 Practice Tests (2016) and SAT Elite 1600: For the Redesigned 2016 Exam – both from the Princeton Review.
+Cracking the SAT with 4 Practice Tests – Princeton Review.
 There is also a Princeton Review series covering the subject tests. www.princetonreview.com

-Khan Academy – prepare for the new SAT with free online tutorials, offered in partnership with the test-maker (College Board).
-Take real, full-length practice tests, watch helpful videos to work through questions, and get personalised SAT practice advice. www.khanacademy.org
+Khan Academy: prepare for the new SAT with free online tutorials, offered in partnership with the test-maker (College Board).
+Take real, full-length practise tests, watch helpful videos to work through questions, and get personalised SAT practise advice. www.khanacademy.org

-The Real SAT II: Subject Tests, from College Board.
-Full-length tests for every SAT subject, tips and strategies. www.collegeboard.org
+The Real SAT II: Subject Tests (The College Board) - Full-length tests for every SAT subject, tips and strategies. www.collegeboard.org

-CATES Tutoring - From one-to-one tuition to bespoke classes, CATES specializes in American test prep (ACT, SAT, GRE etc), along with university application and admissions support and education planning.
-Serve New York, London, and other international markets.
-We like their style, particularly when coaching an entire class of students.
+CATES Tutoring - From one-to-one tuition to bespoke classes, CATES specializes in American test prep (SAT, ACT, GRE, etc), universitiy application and admissions support, education planning.
+They serve New York, London, and other international markets.
 Among other things, CATES are renowned for their work with the Sutton Trust US Programme. www.CATEStutoring.com

 English language tests